 This week’s movie is The Darjeeling Limited staring Owen Wilson, Adrien Brody and Jason Schwartzman.

-This is an extremely low-key, dark comedy that will not go over well with many though I enjoyed it quite a bit.
+It’s an extremely low-key, dark comedy that will not go over well with many, though I enjoyed it quite a bit.
 The comedy is very similar to what you find in director Wes Anderson‘s other movie (that I feel is a classic), The Royal Tenenbaums.

 The characters are extremely quirky and not very reminiscent of actual people.
 They’re not supposed to be.
 They’re troubled in deep ways stemming from a complicated background that has turned them into walking psychological studies.